Hamilton Cycles in Random Graphs: a bibliography: Random Digraphs and

 \subsection{Packing, Covering and Counting}

 The paper \cite{Fdir} shows that w.h.p. at time $m_k$, $D_m$ contains $k$ edge disjoint Hamilton cycles.
 Ferber, Kronenberg and Long \cite{FKL} proved that if $np/\log^4n\to\infty$ then w.h.p. $D_{n,p}$ contains $(1-o(1))np$ edge disjoint Hamilton cycles.
 This was improved by Ferber and Long \cite{FeLo}, see below. \begin{Problem} Let $\delta=\min\set{\delta^+,\delta^-}$.
 Is it true that throughtout the directed random graph process $D_m,m\geq 0$ that w.h.p. $D_m$ contains $\delta$ edge disjoint Hamilton cycles? \end{Problem} The paper \cite{FKL} also considered covering the edges of $D_{n,p}$ by Hamilton cycles.
-They show that if $p\gg\frac{\log^2n}{n}$ then the edges of $D_{n,p}$ can be covered by $(1+o(1))np$ Hamilton cycles. \begin{Problem} Is it true that if $p\gg\frac{\log n}{n}$ then the edges of $D_{n,p}$ can be covered by $(1+o(1))np$ Hamilton cycles. \end{Problem} Finally, consider the number of Hamilton cycles in $D_{n,p}$.
+They show that if $p\gg\frac{\log^2n}{n}$ then the edges of $D_{n,p}$ can be covered by $(1+o(1))np$ Hamilton cycles.
+The paper by Ferber, Sales and Sherman \cite{FSS} showed that $D_{n,p}$ can be covered with $\delta$ Hamilton cycles w.h.p., provided that $np\geq \log^{20}n$. \begin{Problem} Is it true that if $p\gg\frac{\log n}{n}$ then the edges of $D_{n,p}$ can be covered by $(1+o(1))np$ Hamilton cycles. \end{Problem} Finally, consider the number of Hamilton cycles in $D_{n,p}$.
 The paper \cite{FKL} shows that if $p\gg\frac{\log^2n}{n}$ then w.h.p. $D_{n,p}$ contains $(1+o(1))^nn!p^n$ Hamilton cycles.
 Ferber, Kwan and Sudakov \cite{FKS} improved this to show that w.h.p. at the hitting time for the existence of a directed Hamilton cycle, there are w.h.p. $(1+o(1))^nn!p^n$ disitinct Hamilton cycles. \begin{Problem} At the hitting time for the existence of a Hamilton cycle, $D_m$ w.h.p. contains $\a_nn!p^n$ Hamilton cycles.
 Determine $\a_n$ as accurately as possible. \end{Problem} Ferber and Long \cite{FeLo} considered Hamilton cycles with arbitrary orientations of the edges.
 They showed that if $C_1,C_2,\ldots,C_t,t\leq (1-\e)np$ are arbitrarily oriented Hamilton cycles and if $np/\log^3n\to\infty$ then w.h.p.$D_{n,p}$ contains edges disjoint copies of these cycles.
 They also show that w.h.p. $D_{n,p}$ contains $(1+o(1))^nn!p^n$ copies of any arbitrariliy oriented cycle.
-They conjectured the truth of the following: \begin{Problem} Show that if $np-\log n\to \infty$ and $C$ is some arbitrarily oriented Hamilton cycle, then $D_{n,p}$ contains a copy of $C$ w.h.p. \end{Problem} Frieze, Pralat and P\'erez-Gim\'enez \cite{FPP} studied the existence of Hamilton cycles where the orientation of edges follows a repeating pattern.
-They proved hittng time versions.
+They conjectured the truth of the following: if $np-\log n\to \infty$ and $C$ is some arbitrarily oriented Hamilton cycle, then $D_{n,p}$ contains a copy of $C$ w.h.p.
+Frieze, Pralat and P\'erez-Gim\'enez \cite{FPP} studied the existence of Hamilton cycles where the orientation of edges follows a repeating pattern.
+They proved hitting time versions.
 In particular, for the pattern where the orientations alternate, they show that approximately $\frac{1}{2}n\log n$ random edges are needed.